 Located just outside Salt Lake City, Park City is best known for its ski season (and for Sundance Film Festival).
 In summer, highlights include the Olympic Park, mountain biking at Park City Mountain Resort, and all the ropes courses and adventure courses you could ask for.
-Take two or three days to soak it all in, staying at Sundance Resort to take advantage of kids’ programming and adults-only spa treatments, or at the Hyatt Escala at the base of the ski resort for the most central location to all the outdoor fun.
+Take two or three days to soak it all in, staying at Sundance Resort to take advantage of kids’ programming and adults-only spa treatments.

 TIP: Don’t overlook Salt Lake City as a destination unto itself.
 Downtown is bursting with new restaurants, coffee houses, outdoor gear stores and cultural experiences, and the Natural History Museum of Utah shines for families.

 That's what we do!
 Our Family Travel Advisors can book vetted kid-friendly accommodations, arrange private tours and guides, create a custom itinerary and more.
 Click to send us a request.